abhishekkshk68/Play-Store-Deeplearning-Analysis/README.md

 This script does not take any parameter.
 WorkFlow :
-After narrowing down to the required columns which can be used for processing in the details sheet, those collective set of columns are combined to the reviews sheet.
-This is an optional scriptVersion June 6, 2019 submitted to Journal Not Specified
+After narrowing down to the required columns which can be used for processing in the details sheet, those collective set of columns are combined to the reviews sheet. if the user wishes to continue using the specified set of columns for data analysis.
-9 of 21
-if the user wishes to continue using the specified set of columns for data analysis.
 Final Set of Columns that was combined to the Reviews Sheet as per Application ID: Total Average Rating, Installs, Total Number of Reviews, Required Android Version, Main Category Unique Val.

 • ReviewHead.py :
 This script takes one parameter:
 1. File Path: This parameter specifies the entire path and file name to be processed for balancing